 The mission of the Court Appointed Special Advocate (CASA)/ Guardian ad litem Program (GAL) is to recruit, train, guide, monitor and maintain qualified volunteers.
 CASA/GAL volunteers advocate for the best interests of abused, neglected, and dependent children who are before the court as a result of abuse, neglect and dependency.
 CASA/GAL volunteers serve as an independent voice throughout the juvenile court proceedings, until a safe and permanent home is found for each child.

-All participants will receive a shirt if they pre-register, and as available on race day.
+All participants will receive a shirt if they pre-register by 9/28/2019, and as available on race day.

 If you have any questions about this race, click the button below.